Eadwald of East Anglia

-Eadwald of East Anglia was an obscure king of the small Anglo-Saxon kingdom of East Anglia (Old English: Ēast Engla Rīce), from around 796 to 798 or later.
-He lived at a time when East Anglia was eclipsed by its more powerful neighbour, Mercia; after his deposition or death, Mercian control was restored under Coenwulf and the East Anglians lost their independence for a quarter of a century.
+Eadwald of East Anglia was an obscure king of the small Anglo-Saxon kingdom of East Anglia (Old English: Ēast Engla Rīce) from around the year 796 to some point between 798 and 805.
+He lived at a time when East Anglia was eclipsed by its more powerful neighbour, Mercia.
+After his deposition, submission, or death, Mercian control was restored under Coenwulf and the East Anglians lost their independence for a quarter of a century.
 Knowledge of Eadwald's short reign comes almost solely from the few surviving coins that were minted under his name.
-No details of his life, or rule as king, are known.
+No details of his life or reign are known.

 Background

 The kingdom of East Anglia (Ēast Engla Rīce) was a small independent Anglo-Saxon kingdom that comprised what are now the English counties of Norfolk and Suffolk.
 It perhaps also included the eastern part of the Fens in Cambridgeshire, a region that was disputed between the East Angles and their neighbours, the Mercians.
 Created in the wake of the Anglo-Saxon settlement of Britain, the kingdom was ruled from the 6th century by the Wuffingas, the most powerful member of the dynasty being Rædwald, the first definitely known to have been king.
 The Wuffingas retained their dynastic power until the end of the reign of the poorly recorded Ælfwald in 749.
 After Ælfwald, the East Angles were ruled independently by kings of unknown lineage, until in 794 Æthelberht was killed on the order of Offa of Mercia, who then consolidated his control over the kingdom.
 East Anglia briefly strove for independence after 796, the year that Offa was succeeded by his son Ecgfrith.
 Ecgfrith died after a rule of only five months and was succeeded by a distant kinsman, Coenwulf.
 The East Angles were conquered by the Danes in 869, to form part of the Danelaw.
 In 918, the region was conquered by Edward the Elder and was incorporated into the Kingdom of England.